TITLE Technical Director

 5. Promotes preventative maintenance as a strategy in maintaining facility lighting, sound, and scoreboard equipment by periodically testing equipment and replacing components before failures occur, maintaining an inventory of spare parts and components to reduce down time when failures do occur, keeping a library of technical manuals and data manuals for equipment and components used in the facility, and remaining technically up-to-date on equipment through reading trade publications and technical journals and bulletins.

-6. Coordinates events conducted in Hammons Student Center, Plaster Sports Complex, and Juanita K. Hammons Hall for the Performing Arts by managing the subcontracting of security, catering, piano tuning, and other necessary materials and/or services required to support the event and may be involved with arranging and directing venue tours.
+6. Coordinates the production aspect of events conducted in Hammons Student Center, Plaster Sports Complex, and Juanita K. Hammons Hall for the Performing Arts by renting forklifts, gasses, staging, and other necessary equipment, scheduling piano tuning and other professional services as required to support the event, and arranging and directing venue tours.

 OFFICE OF HUMAN RESOURCES